hyperledger/indy-hipe/text/connection-mgmt-protocols/README.md

 * __privs__ = a string that enumerates the privileges being granted.
   This string is list-like, but is not modeled using a JSON list or dict because of some specialized syntax that conflicts with canonicalization requirements.
-Its format is an alphabetized, space-delimited list of privileges, where each privilege is either an op code name, or an __authz grant__.
-For example, `add_key` and `rem_endpoint` are op code names that grant the privilege of adding keys and removing endpoints, respectively.
-An __authz grant__ gives the privilege of granting or revoking privileges.
-It begins with one of the authz op code names ("add_authz" or "rem_authz", and is followed by a sorted, comma-but-not-space-delimited list of op codes).
-  To grant the privilege of granting the `add_endpoint` and `rem_endpoint` privileges, use `add_authz:add_endpoint,rem_endpoint`; to grant the privilege of revoking the `rem_key` privilege, use `rem_authz:rem_key`.
-To grant or revoke the privilege of granting or revoking all privileges, use the reserved keyword `all` as the privilege.
+Its format is space-delimited list of privileges, where each privilege is an op code name.
+The list must be sorted in ascending alphabetical order to aid normalization.

 Basically, authorizations are a series of grants.
 Grants identify the recipient, which is either a key or a combination of keys, and the privileges that the recipient